mindbrix/Rasterizer/README.md

 Stroked paths are rasterized straight to the color buffer using GPU triangulation.

-Quadratic Beziér curves are solved on the GPU, enabling coarse curve geometry.
+Quadratic Bézier curves are solved on the GPU, enabling coarse curve geometry.

 The CPU stages use simple batch parallelism for efficiency.